metacraft-labs/DendrETH/README.md

 first end-to-end implementation capable of syncing the entire Mainnet history since Altair.
 Our current [Solidity contract][4] leverages a [Circom zero-knowledge circuit][5] to verify the BLS signatures of the Ethereum 2 validators and all of the syncing protocol rules.

-Since the circuit is able to verify complete header-to-header transitions, it may be used in recursive manner in the future to allow any Ethereum client to implement one-shot syncing capabilities similar to the ones offered by the [Mina][6] protocol (please see our [analysis][7] regarding the limitations of this approach).
+Since the base circuit is able to verify complete header-to-header transitions, we also provide a recursive variant that can be used by any Ethereum client to implement one-shot syncing capabilities similar to the ones available in the [Mina][6] protocol (please see our [analysis][7] regarding the limitations of this approach).

 For blockchains based on WebAssembly and BPF, we are developing a [direct implementation][8] of the light client syncing protocol based on the